District of Mitrovica: Hydrography

 Regarding hydrography, Mitrovica District constitutes one of the richest regions in Kosovo.
 While a mountainous area, there are many small river sources in the region, and two of the most important rivers in Kosovo, Ibar and Sitnica, flow here.

 Ibar originates in Rožaje, eastern Montenegro, passes through Sandžak and enters Kosovo by the town of Zubin Potok.
 Near this town, the river is dammed by the Gazivoda Dam, creating the artificial Lake Gazivode.
 As the largest lake in Kosovo (area 11.9 km2 or 4.6 sq mi, altitude 693 m or 2,274 ft, depth 105 m or 344 ft), Gazivoda Lake represents one of the most important assets of Kosovo's economy.
 Below Gazivode, another reservoir is created, Lake Pridvorice.
 In Mitrovica, the Ibar receives Lushta river and Sitnica, which consist of the longest river in Kosovo.
 Sitnica passes through the town of Vushtrri what makes an important element for agriculture in this area.
 In Mitrovica it receives Trepça river which originates from Bajgora mountains, of Kopaonik range.

 Demographics

 Population

 According to the results of 2011 census and Kosovo Agency of Statistics 2008-2009 data for the municipalities with Serbian majority: Zvečan, Leposavić, Zubin Potok and North part of Mitrovica, in this region live approximately 232,833 inhabitants or 13.38% of total population of Kosovo.

 Note: North Mitrovica is also included into Mitrovica.

 Ethnicities

-The municipalities of Mitrovica, Vučitrn and Skenderaj have an Albanian majority, whilst the municipalities of Zubin Potok, Zvečan and Leposavić have an ethnic Serb majority.
+The municipalities of Mitrovica, Vushtrri and Skenderaj have an Albanian majority, whilst the municipalities of Zubin Potok, Zvečan and Leposavić have an ethnic Serb majority.
 Serbs also form the majority of population in the northern part of Mitrovica, which is their cultural and political center in Kosovo.